Nozbe/NoOffice.org/_book/home.md

 ### Get a stand-up desk

 Even if you have a fancy office chair, you shouldn't sit on it for 8 hours straight.
-The doctors agree that we as *Homo sapiens* weren't built for sitting for that many hours.
-You should try working standing.
+The doctors agree that we as *Homo sapiens* weren't built for being in the same position for that many hours.
+You should try changing your positions and maybe do some work standing.

 I know it sounds extreme, but it's actually not that hard.
-When I started back in 2013, I first worked for only 1 hour a day.
+When I started back in 2013, I first worked for only 1 hour a day in that position.
+I just put an additional box on top of my desk and put my laptop on it and stood up.
 Later I kept increasing the time standing and now I stand between 4-6 hours a day.
-In 2015 I bought an IKEA height-regulated desk and I keep rocking it.[^5]
+In 2015 when I got serious about working standing, I bought an IKEA height-regulated desk and I keep rocking it[^5].

-I like working standing.
+I love my stand-up desk.
 I feel more energized and it seems like more I'm in an *action mode* when standing.
 You should totally give it a try.

 If you're adventurous you can even try a treadmill desk.
 This way you can work while walking.
 I haven't tried it myself yet, but I'm actually inclined to give it a shot.
 Especially on some longer video meetings, it'd be really great doing them while walking!

+To be able to really switch positions when you work, it's also great to have like a *chill out space* with a small sofa or armchair.
+This way when you need to read something longer, you can just take your tablet or smartphone and sit comfortably in a more relaxing position.

 ### Get good lighting for yourself and others

 It's proven that good light changes everything.
-If your home office doesn't have much natural light, make sure to add good artificial light.
+First off, try to get as much natural light as possible.
+If your home office doesn't have lots of it, make sure to add good artificial light.
 The latest LED light bulbs and light strips are no longer expensive and they don't consume lots of energy.
+However, make sure you get good light bulbs, some people are complaining about cheap LED lights that flicker too much and cause them eye strain and headaches.

 Make sure the light doesn't blind you in any way.
 I love ambient lights that light up the walls and objects behind them but don't shine straight in my face.